 It’s easy to track and measure success.

-But it doesn’t matter if we love HubSpot.
+But it doesn’t matter if we love HubSpot, does it?
 The real question is, do you think it’s the right tool for you?

 How to know if HubSpot is right for you